DS2 (album)

 DS2 (abbreviation of Dirty Sprite 2) is the third studio album by American rapper Future.
 It was released on July 17, 2015, through A1 Recordings and Freebandz, and distributed by Epic Records.
 The album serves as the sequel to his breakout mixtape, Dirty Sprite (2011).
 It features production from Metro Boomin, Southside, and Zaytoven, among others.
 The album was supported by three singles: "Fuck Up Some Commas", "Where Ya At", and "Stick Talk".

 DS2 received generally positive reviews from critics, and was ranked as one of the best albums of 2015 and the decade by several publications.
-The album debuted at number one on the US Billboard 200, and it earned 151,000 units in its first week.
+The album debuted at number one on the US Billboard 200, Future's first chart-topper, earning 151,000 units in its first week.
 By January 2016, the album sold 344,000 in the United States.
 In July 2022, the album was certified triple platinum by the Recording Industry Association of America (RIAA).

 Background

 On July 10, 2015, Future posted the cover artwork, while announcing that his new album would be called DS2, and would be released on July 17, 2015.
 The track list of the album was released on July 15, 2015.